Lagrangian Perturbation Theory for Biased Tracers: Significance of the Number Conservation: Biased Tracers

 Dark matter halos evolve via numerous mergers with other halos and continuous accretion of mass, such that unlike dark matter particles the identities of halos are rather difficult to track through their evolution.
 For example, the standard method (or the standard merger tree) finds the most massive progenitor of a given halo from the previous output time in a numerical simulation and assigns its identity to the given halo \citep{Benson_2000, Springel_2001, Croton_2006, Kauffmann_1999}.
 Consequently, when two halos merge into one, a lower-mass halo loses its identity in the standard merger tree.
 The reality is much more complicated, but this simple scheme makes physical sense when the mass ratio is large.

-The assumption in the Lagrangian perturbation theory for biased tracers is, however, that the number of halos is conserved.
-To impose this assumption in numerical simulations, we construct a \textit{number-conserving} merger tree, in which we start with a sample of halos at~$z_\star$ and keep their identities throughout the evolution, even if they merge into a halo of larger mass, no matter how large it is.
+The critical element in the Lagrangian perturbation theory for biased tracers is that the number of halos is conserved.
+In the standard approach, the number conservation of halos is achieved at high redshift~$z$ by considering dark matter particles that belong to a halo at~$z=0$ as a distinct halo at~$z$, no matter how much they are spread in space or physically unbound.
+Here we first consider different but more physically motivated ways to achieve the halo number conservation.
+We construct a \textit{number-conserving} merger tree, in which we start with a sample of halos at~$z_\star$ and keep their identities throughout the evolution, even if they merge into a halo of larger mass, no matter how large it is.
 In case of a merger of two halos with identities we keep, we consider the merged halo as two individual halos at the same position (double counting).
-In addition, we consider a slight variation of the number-conserving merger tree and construct a \textit{nearly number-conserving} merger tree by {\it not} double counting in the number-conserving merger tree.
+In addition, we consider a slight variation of the number-conserving merger tree and construct a \textit{nearly number-conserving} merger tree by not double counting in the number-conserving merger tree.

-In summary, given a halo sample at~$z_\star$, we construct three different halo samples at $z=0$ by following the halos according to three different identification schemes.
-Certainly, a halo sample according to the number-conserving merger tree is unnatural, but the number of halos at~$z_\star$ remains the same at $z=0$, which satisfies the basic assumption in the Lagrangian perturbation theory for biased tracers.
-In contrast, a halo sample at $z=0$ following the standard merger tree is significantly reduced in number, as the halos in the sample are incorporated into other larger halos by $z=0$.
+In short, given a halo sample at~$z_\star$, we construct three different halo samples at $z=0$ by following the halos according to three different identification schemes.
+Compared to the standard approach, halo samples according to the number-conserving merger tree are more physically traced in time, though once merged into a bigger halo, they cannot be identified as physically distinct halos either.
+The number of halos, however, remains the same throughout the evolution.
+In contrast, a halo sample at $z=0$ obtained by following the standard merger tree is significantly reduced in number, as many halos in the sample are incorporated into other larger halos by $z=0$.
 The crucial difference in three different halo samples is the validity of the number conservation.

+Furthermore, we also test the significance of the number conservation in the standard approach to the Lagrangian perturbation theory by identifying dark matter particles in the halo sample at $z=0$ and tracing those particles backward in time.
+While those particles at $z>0$ are not physically bound, we treat those particles as if they form a distinct halo and we use their center of mass as the halo position at $z>0$ in measuring their power spectrum.
+In this way, the halo number is also conserved throughout the evolution backward in time.